The Secret: Dare to Dream: Plot

-The next day, Tucker proposes to Miranda publicly at the restaurant's reopening, which she reluctantly accepts.
+The next day, Tucker proposes to Miranda publicly at the restaurant's reopening.
+With all eyes on her, she reluctantly accepts.
 Bobby offers to stay with the kids that night so Tucker and Miranda can be alone.

-On the following day, at Missy's 16th birthday party, Bobby shows Miranda a news article about an invention with Bray's photo.
+The following day, at Missy's 16th birthday party, Bobby shows Miranda a news article about an invention with Bray's photo.
 The invention was also something Matt was linked to.
-Bobby assumes that Bray stole it from her son, so Miranda confronts Bray.
-He explains that he and Matt were working on it together but in the fateful plane crash he died and Bray survived.
+Bobby assumes that Bray stole it from her son, so Miranda confronts him.
+He explains that he and Matt were working on it together but, in the fateful plane crash he died and Bray survived.
 He tries to explain that his sole purpose in coming was to give her a copy of the patent.
-Miranda doesn't believe him and asks him to leave.
+Miranda will not listen and does not believe him, so asks him to leave.

 Bray sends another copy of the patent to Miranda, who realizes the money from it would solve their family's problems.
 The family finds the old mailbox with the original copy of the patent, confirming that Bray was telling the truth.
 Miranda calls off her engagement with Tucker, knowing she does not truly love him, and also resigns her job at Tucker's restaurant.

 A few days later, Miranda ends up at Bray's house to clear the air and meets his sister, who exclaims that Bray has gone to Miranda's.
 They meet at a Waffle House and embrace.

-Sometime later, Miranda's family is living with Bray, and Bray buys a pony for Bess.
+Sometime later, Miranda's family is living with Bray in Tennessee, and Bray buys a pony for Bess, which she has always wanted.